Estonia Flag Estonia

 Kiluvõileib

 Kiluvõileib is a traditional Estonian open-faced sandwich that consists of a slice of rye bread spread with tartar sauce and topped with a marinated sprat fillet.
 The sprats are caught from the Baltic Sea and are topped with fresh herbs.
 Sometimes a boiled egg is included as a topping, or the fish and egg are mixed together to form a spread.
+Kiluvõileib is common at social gatherings and festive events in Estonia.

 Verivorst